 New ships will be placed in "Working up" status until they have decent crew quality.
 They can be changed to another status by the player (but not back).
+Ships in working up status will not take part in battles.

 Ships under repair will always cost 11⁄2 times the active maintenance cost, regardless of their status.
 This is to reflect the cost of making the repairs.
 In some situations it might not be worth the cost to repair an old ship, and it might be an attractive option to scrap it instead.